clb953/KMOChanges2806/19c/19c-grand-biography/README.md

 <!--Basemap centred on Tunbridge Wells-->
 <param ve-map center="Q894097" zoom="12">

 Sarah Grand (Frances Clarke) was born in County Down, Ireland in 1854.
-Like other intelligent women of her generation, she was denied an education comparable to her brothers’, a theme that influences her depiction of variously ignorant and self-taught female characters in her major fiction.
+Like other intelligent women of her generation, she was denied an education comparable to her brothers, a theme that influences her depiction of variously ignorant and self-taught female characters in her major fiction.
 She made a disastrous early marriage in 1871 to a much older man, surgeon David Chambers McFall.
 Somewhat fatefully, their first home was in Sandgate: there was a lock hospital in nearby Shorncliffe, where the [Contagious Diseases Act](/19c/19c-contagious-diseases) had come into force in 1868.
 <param ve-image url="https://raw.githubusercontent.com/kent-map/kent/main/19c/images/SG%20passport.jpeg" label="Sarah Grand's passport" attribution="Sarah Grand's passport © International Centre for Victorian Women Writers">
 <!--Basemap centred on Sandgate-->
 <param ve-map center="Q1000312" zoom="13">